Shnaider stuns Sabalenka at windy French Open to make semi-finals

 Russian 25th seed Shnaider dropped her level in the second set to fall behind again before mounting a spectacular comeback to erase a double break and level at 5-5 and drag four-times major champion Sabalenka into a decider.

-Left-hander Shnaider's forehand caused all kinds of issues early in the final set for Sabalenka and the 22-year-old broke for a 2-0 lead with a crosscourt winner before holding firm to seal the win.
+The powerful left-hander's forehand caused all kinds of issues early in the final set for Sabalenka, and the 22-year-old broke for a 2-0 lead with a crosscourt winner before holding firm to seal the win.

-Last year's runner-up Sabalenka cut a dejected figure after a defeat that snapped her run of six straight Grand Slam semi-finals.
+Last year's runner-up Sabalenka cut a dejected figure after a defeat that ended her streak of six straight Grand Slam semi-finals and she did not mince her words.

+"No thoughts, no emotions.
+I just want to quit tennis right now, but we'll see in A few days.
+Hopefully I'll get back on track mentally," Sabalenka said.

+"I feel I had very decent opportunities in the second set.
+I screwed up, and then she stepped in and she played great.
+I feel mentally I couldn't really recover after second set.
+I think that was the biggest mistake from me.